franciscrot/dma/dh-skills.md

 <details markdown="1">
 <summary>Resources</summary>

+- 4CAT tutorials: Analysing a dataset using processors — A tutorial on using 4CAT processors to transform and analyse collected platform data.
+- 4CAT tutorials: Installing 4CAT via Docker — A more technical setup tutorial for running 4CAT.
+- 4CAT tutorial: Natural language processing for digital methods research using 4CAT — A tutorial on using 4CAT for NLP-style platform analysis.
+- Kenniskrabber: Scraping Google AI Overviews and AI Mode — A DMI Summer School tutorial on collecting and studying AI-generated search results.
+- YouTube Data Tools: [YouTube Data Tools](https://labs.polsys.net/tools/youtube/) — Bernhard Rieder’s toolset for extracting data from YouTube via the YouTube API, including channel, video, and network-oriented modules.
+- Aarhus CDMM: [YouTube Data Tools tutorial](https://cc.au.dk/en/cdmm/tools-and-tutorials/data-collection/youtube-data-tools) — Tutorial material explaining how the individual modules in YouTube Data Tools work.
+- Digital Methods: Social Media Research with Digital Methods — A general tutorial on platform research using digital methods.
+- Digital Methods: Studying ‘Fake News’ — A tutorial on studying contested, misleading, or problematic online information.
+- Digital Methods: How to Structure Data for Analysis and Visualization — A tutorial on preparing platform data so it can be analysed or visualised.
+- Venturini, Bounegru, Gray, and Rogers: [A Reality Check(list) for Digital Methods](https://journals.sagepub.com/doi/abs/10.1177/1461444818769236) — A methodological checklist for thinking critically about the promises and limits of digital methods.
+- Jonathan Gray: [A Reality Check(list) for Digital Methods](https://jonathangray.org/2018/04/24/reality-checklist-digital-methods/) — Short public-facing post about the article, with links and context.
+- Digital research tools: [List of Digital Research Tools](http://bit.ly/digital-research-tools) — A general list of digital research tools for data-driven, social media, and internet-related research.
 - Programming Historian: [Corpus Analysis with Voyant Tools](https://programminghistorian.org/en/lessons/corpus-analysis-voyant-tools).
 “In this lesson, you will learn how to organise a set of texts into a corpus and perform some basic linguistic analysis using the Voyant Tools platform.”
 - Programming Historian: [Corpus Analysis with spaCy](https://programminghistorian.org/en/lessons/corpus-analysis-with-spacy).
 “This lesson demonstrates how to use the Python library spaCy for analysis of large collections of texts.”
 - Programming Historian: [Corpus Analysis with AntConc](https://programminghistorian.org/en/lessons/corpus-analysis-with-antconc).
 “Corpus analysis is a form of text analysis which allows you to make comparisons between textual objects at a large scale (so-called ‘distant reading’).”